awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/cli_setup.md

 done
 ```

-***Congratulations***, your Cloud9 workspace setup is complete, and you can proceed to next sections of this workshop.
+***Congratulations***, your Cloud9 workspace setup is complete, and you can continue with this workshop.